 Not only that, but special financing offers are far more common with new cars than they are with used ones.
-Especially during special times of year, dealers often offer financing incentives where buyers of new cars can enjoy 0% interest rates for a certain period of time.
+Especially during special times of the year, dealers often offer financing incentives where buyers of new cars can enjoy 0% interest rates for a certain period.
 Especially for more expensive new cars, the savings on interest alone can help significantly reduce the long-term cost of the loan.

 Another one of the major factors that you’ll want to consider when choosing between a new car and a used one comes by way of warranty coverage.
 New cars typically come complete with bumper-to-bumper warranties.
 These cover major components like the engine, the brakes, the powertrain, etc. Some even offer roadside assistance services should anything go wrong.
 All of this is made available so that you can be completely confident in the quality of your vehicle from the moment you drive off the lot.

-“Used cars always come with some type of warranty coverage, but it will be far less comprehensive than that of a new car” said Moss Bros.
+“Used cars always come with some type of warranty coverage, but it will be far less comprehensive than that of a new car,” said Moss Bros.
 Auto Group.
-“That’s not to say that this is immediately reason to write off the potential purchase of a used car.
-It’s just another factor that people have to consider when making a decision about what is best for their situation.”
+“That’s not to say that this is an immediate reason to write off the potential purchase of a used car.
+It’s just another factor that people have to consider when deciding what is best for their situation.”

 Along those same lines, another crucial element to consider has to do with expected (and unexpected) repairs and maintenance.
-A new car is obviously one that does not have anything significant on it in terms of miles driven – meaning that at least for a period of time, anything beyond routine maintenance is likely something that you do not have to consider.
+A new car does not have anything significant on it in terms of miles driven – meaning that at least for some time, anything beyond routine maintenance is likely something that you do not have to consider.

 With a used car, its current condition can vary wildly depending on exactly what you’re talking about and who you’re buying it from.
 You could drive it for thousands of miles and not have any issues, or start to accrue expensive repair bills immediately.
 It’s hard to say until you get the car out on the road and manage to spend some time with it.

 In the end, financing a new car versus a used one will always be a personal matter.
-For some people, they want the complete peace-of-mind that comes with that brand-new vehicle.
+Some people want the complete peace of mind that comes with that brand-new vehicle.
 For others, a used car may make more financial sense – especially one that is in solid condition.
 Only by carefully considering factors like those outlined above will you be able to make the best possible choice moving forward.